 - To designate a substitute decision-maker (SDM).

-- To complete a written document commonly referred to as an ACD.
-This document legally recognises the instructions of a competent adult to identify someone whom they trust to speak on their behalf in the future if they cannot make their choices known and/or record instructions about their preferences for future healthcare and lifestyle choices.
+- To complete an advance care planning document.
+This document legally recognises the instructions of a competent adult about their preferences for future healthcare and/or identifies the person whom they trust to speak on their behalf in the future if they cannot make their choices known.

 ACP is an ongoing process requiring continued review of: